 You can watch a short clip of me using it right here- Making Fresh Pasta with the KitchenAid KPEXTA Pasta Extruder

-I’ve never seen Pici served in the U.S. and I guess bucatini may be as close as I get.
-(Unless, I learn how to make it myself????)
+After my travel, Pici quickly became one of my favorite noodles since it was thick and dense, but not overly heavy like how gnocchi can be.
+I’ve never seen pici served in the U.S. and I guess bucatini may be as close as I get.
+(Unless, I learn how to make it myself)

 The base of the green sauce is extra virgin olive oil.